tosher/Mediawiker/README.md

 [Mediawiker](https://github.com/tosher/Mediawiker) is a plugin for Sublime Text editor (ver.
 2/3) that adds possibility to use it as Wiki Editor on [Mediawiki](http://mediawiki.org) based sites like [Wikipedia]((http://en.wikipedia.org)) and [many other](http://www.mediawiki.org/wiki/Sites_using_MediaWiki/en).

 ## Main features
-* Connection to existing mediawiki based site through the use of [mwclient library](http://sourceforge.net/apps/mediawiki/mwclient/index.php?title=Main_Page) .
+* Working with mediawiki based sites through the use of [mwclient library](http://sourceforge.net/apps/mediawiki/mwclient/index.php?title=Main_Page) .
 * New pages creation / existing pages edition and posting to wiki.
-* Possibility to open pages from history-list of posted pages.
+* Possibility to open pages from history-list of posted pages or from category tree menu.
 * TOC (table of contents) menu of the page edited to move by page headers.
 * Syntax highlighting from [Textmate Mediawiki bundle](https://github.com/textmate/mediawiki.tmbundle) (included).
 * Possibility to create / edit simple wiki tables with plugin [TableEdit](https://github.com/vkocubinsky/SublimeTableEditor).
+* Wiki search
 * Snippets for main wiki tags.

 ![Subime Text Wiki editor plugin - Mediawiker](https://github.com/tosher/Mediawiker/wiki/sublime_wiki_editor.png)